Shaune-Nandi/IS-Development/IS4/README.md

 3. Only Customers with "Verified" status can place orders using "Cash on Delivery" option.
 4. By default a new customer gets 2000 coins in Wallet on signing up, and a fake Credit card number & CVV number is generated and stored in SQL Table "wallet_details" with corresponding new customer's ID.
 5. Use that Card Number & CVV while placing an order, else order won't be successful or use "Cash on delivery" option.
+6. All uploaded images must be in the images folder
-6. What's lacking?
+7. What's lacking?
 Dynamic payment(real payment system) and error reporting lacks in this project.
 And also one might wish for showing corresponding food item's photo and all that stuff.